Researchers Step Up Efforts To Develop A 'Universal' Flu Vaccine

 "We're looking at internal proteins inside the virus," Hoft says, adding that these proteins are often much more consistent across different influenza strains.
 "We're trying to induce a T cell response against those internal proteins."

-The human body has an army of T cells, specialized immune cells which can identify and kill virus-infected cells.
+The human body has an army of T cells, specialized immune cells that can identify and kill virus-infected cells.
 T cells can recognize tiny bits of a virus, Hoft says, including proteins that are shared across many different influenza strains.

 Based on some estimates, proteins enclosed in the virus are more than 90% similar across all influenza A strains.
 In theory, Hoft says, a vaccine could trigger the human immune system to produce T cells that recognize these common proteins and protect the body against many flu strains.